 Panhard never publicly acknowledged Grégoire’s paternity of the car, leading The Engineer to sue Panhard for intellectual property theft (he lost).
 The car was relatively expensive (50% more than the Renault 4CV), but was brilliant and sold pretty well.
 The engine grew from 610cc (28hp) to 745cc (33hp) and eventually 851cc (40hp), propelling the little car to over 120 kph (75 mph).

-By late 1953, the new Dyna Z was launched.
-The lightweight (710 kg / 1560 lbs.) streamlined car was perfectly suited to the small engine, keeping it in the 5CV tax band while providing enough to accommodate six (thin) passengers, like an 11CV Citroën or Renault.
+By June 1953, the new Dyna Z was ready for its launch.
+The lightweight (710 kg / 1560 lbs.) streamlined car was perfectly suited to the small engine, keeping it in the 5CV tax band while providing enough to accommodate six (thin) passengers, like a much larger 11CV Citroën or Renault Frégate.

 The price was a bit steep: FF 699,000 for the base model, FF 760,000 for the 42hp Deluxe.
 Though the cars sold well in 1954-55, Panhard were selling a 2-cyl. car for the price of a Traction Avant!
 Alas, it quickly turned out that the price was not steep enough to turn a profit.